Ambre-io/bashortcut/README.md

 - Execute the `setup.sh` script to **install** BASHORTCUT environment
 - Execute the `cleanenv.sh` script to **remove** BASHORTCUT environment (care of your `~/notes`)

+It includs: a bash prompt, bash aliases, git, tmux, docker and a tmux configuration.

 ## 3. Tmux
 ###### (~/Projects/bashortcut/tmux)